Simon Dee: BBC

-In 1965, Dee was given a job on the BBC Light Programme, introducing a late-night show on Saturdays.
+In 1965, Dee was given a job on the BBC Light Programme, firstly introducing the station's 'Swing into Summer' slot and 'Stay Late' show on a Sunday evening, before taking over a late-night show on Saturdays.
 He also worked on Radio Luxembourg.
 He told a reporter at the time that he left Caroline "while the going was good".
-He joined the team presenting Top of the Pops in 1966, replacing David Jacobs, and the following year introduced the Monday edition of Midday Spin on the Light Programme.
+He joined the team presenting Top of the Pops in 1966, replacing David Jacobs, and the following year introduced the Monday edition of Midday Spin on the Light Programme and then Radio 1 from September 1967.
 He fell into early disfavour on Radio 1 after twice playing Scott Walker's recording of Jacques Brel's song "Jackie", which had been banned by the BBC.

+He quit Radio 1 in December 1967 to concentrate on his TV career.

 In 1967, Dee began his early evening chat show Dee Time on BBC1.
 The show became very popular, with up to 18 million viewers.
-It opened with sports announcer Len Martin announcing "It's Siiiiimon Dee!", imitating The Tonight Show Starring Johnny Carson, and closed with a film sequence of Dee driving off in an E-type Jaguar with blonde model Lorna McDonald.
-McDonald appeared anonymously at the time, dressed in a mini-skirt and "kinky"-style boots.
+It opened with sports announcer Len Martin announcing "It's Siiiiimon Dee!", imitating The Tonight Show Starring Johnny Carson, and closed with a film sequence of Dee driving off in an E-type Jaguar with blonde model Lorna McDonough.
+McDonough appeared anonymously at the time, dressed in a mini-skirt and "kinky"-style boots.
 The opening sequence has been described as both "iconic" of the times and a "visual cliché" that lent itself to parody (for example, by comedian Benny Hill).
 Dee's biographer Richard Wiseman, who was associate producer of a "one-off" revival of Dee Time for Channel 4 in 2003, considered that the scene was what "most people who lived in Britain during the Sixties will remember him for".

 Only two complete editions of Dee Time survive in the BBC Archives; the programmes were transmitted live and the BBC seldom retained recordings at the time.
 Dee became very successful and adopted an extravagant lifestyle.
 Also in 1967, he was the host of the Miss World contest transmitted live on BBC1 from the Lyceum Ballroom, London.
 He also had cameo roles in films, including The Italian Job (1969) and Doctor in Trouble (1970).

 In the 2004 Channel 4 TV programme Dee Construction, fellow DJ Tony Blackburn recalled, "He used to drive up and down the King's Road in an Aston Martin driven by his secretary.
 To be honest, I thought that was a bit of a waste of money".